Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Intermittent fasting has the same anti-inflammatory benefits and ensures that insulin levels remain in the basement for longer.
 This way, also body fat is reduced, which contributes to estrogen dominance (Cleary et al. 200944).

-Estrogen Dominance FAQ
+Reverse Estrogen Dominance Naturally FAQ

 What are symptoms of being estrogen dominant?